rkuma183/wilsonmar.github.io/_posts/2017-04-23-swagger-codegen-jmeter.md

    <a target="_blank" href="http://editor.swagger.io/">
    editor.swagger.io</a>

-   You can use this same editor to work on your own API contents.
+   In the future, you can use this same editor to work on your own API contents.

-   Alternately, view the spec locally in your favorite text editor:
+0. View the spec locally in your favorite text editor:

    <pre><strong>subl ~/gits/swagger-codegen/modules/swagger-codegen/src/test/resources/2_0/petstore.yaml
    </strong></pre>